bedrocklinux/bedrocklinux-website/markdown/1.0beta2/syslinux.md

 skim the contents of the doc/ directory in the tarball as well.
 If you are using BTRFS, you need at least version 4.0.

 Note: These instructions were written for Syslinux 6.01.
-6.02 - the latest at the time of writing - has been found to have issues `chain.c32`.
+6.02 has been found to have issues `chain.c32`.
 6.03 has been released since this document was written, but it has not yet been tested.

-If you do not have a `$ROOTFS` variable pointing to the Bedrock Linux mount point from the installation instructions, make one:

-- {class="rcmd"}
-- export ROOTFS=~(/path/to/bedrock-linux/root~)

-Make a directory to install extlinux into:

-- {class="rcmd"}
-- mkdir -p $ROOTFS/boot/extlinux

 Unpackage syslinux and change directories into the extlinux subdirectory in it: